ELIXIR-IIB-training/site/pages/training_courses/2025-11-25-scRNA_seq_Workshop_Rome.md

 ### Course prerequisites

 Before starting the course, participants are requested to complete a short introductory R programming module (~4 hours).
+Participants are also expected to bring their own laptop for the hands-on sessions.
 The video lessons and PDFs with exercises are available at [https://bit.ly/47XmDwx](https://bit.ly/47XmDwx)
 <br>

 ## Registration